cemenenkoff/qsnake/README.md

 18. Play with a few settings in `config.json` and re-run `python explore.py` to see how the changes affect the agent's behavior.
 Feel free to do this until you get bored or it sparks a questions you want to explore.

-19. *OPTIONAL:* If you were bold enough to install Ghostscript, try saving game frames as eps files.
+19. OPTIONAL - If you were bold enough to install Ghostscript, try saving game frames as eps files.
 You can then run `make_gif_from_images.py` (with some manual adjustments) to convert the eps files into png files and then into an animated gif.

-20. *OPTIONAL:* Try converting the saved eps files into png and then into a gif all at once by specifying `"save_for_gif": true` and `"make_gif": true` in config.json.
+20. OPTIONAL - Try converting the saved eps files into png and then into a gif all at once by specifying `"save_for_gif": true` and `"make_gif": true` in config.json.
 Please note that this process can take ~30 minutes for 50 training episodes.

-21. To get a feel for the design of project, I would recommend reading the algorithm overview below, then `explore.py`, and then `environment.py` before `agent.py`.

 # Algorithm Overview
 ## [Bellman Equations](https://en.wikipedia.org/wiki/Bellman_equation)